 You are here

-Grace Delmolino is a PhD candidate in the Department of Italian and the Institute for Comparative Literature and Society.
-Her research interests include Boccaccio, Dante, Petrarch, canon law, economic history, and gender studies.
-Her dissertation, “Boccaccio’s Law,” historicizes Boccaccio’s study of canon law and argues that his legal training catalyzed the attention to women and gender issues that we see throughout his works, especially the Decameron.
+Grace Delmolino is a PhD candidate (May 2018) in the Department of Italian and the Institute for Comparative Literature and Society.
+Her research spans Dante, Boccaccio, Petrarch, canon law, economic history, and gender studies.
+Her dissertation, Boccaccio’s Legal Mind, historicizes Boccaccio’s study of canon law and demonstrates that his legal training catalyzed the attention to women and gender issues that we see throughout his works, especially the Decameron.
 Her next project will move to Dante, exploring the historical judges and jurists who punctuate the Divine Comedy.
 She has been Senior Assistant Editor of Digital Dante since 2013.

-Before coming to Columbia, she received a BA in English from Mount Holyoke College (2007) and a BA in Italian, German, and Creative Writing from the University of Massachusetts at Amherst (2011).
+Before coming to Columbia, Grace received a BA in English from Mount Holyoke College (2007) and a BA in Italian, German, and Creative Writing from the University of Massachusetts at Amherst (2011).
 She earned her MA in Italian at Columbia in 2012, and her MPhil in Italian and ICLS in 2014.